 It is not enough to compare a mediator's hourly rates for the time they spend with you!
 How much you will ultimately pay for all professional services from start to finish is the bigger question, and that depends on how you choose to use a mediator and when.
-Are you choosing mediation right from the beginning as a cost effective way to gather information yourselves, avoid disruptive and costly litigation, and to build early customized agreements that work for everyone?
-Or will mediation with a traditional divorce attorney mediator or former judge be your strategy to settle to avoid a trial after adversarial lawyers have been involved for a long time?
+Are you choosing mediation right from the beginning as a cost effective way to get help from a neutral legal professional to gather the same information divorce attorneys and judges would, but doing it yourselves to avoid disruptive and costly litigation?
+Is it a goal of yours to build early customized divorce/custody/support agreements that work for everyone?
+Or will you see a mediator who is a traditional divorce attorney or retired judge after adversarial lawyers have been involved for a year and a half or two years and stirred up controversy at a cost of tens of thousands of dollars to each of you?

-99% of clients attend Detente mediations without divorce lawyers even if they have them.
-Detente makes it possible for you to stay entirely out of litigation and court except for a short visit when the judge signs your papers.
-That means from the start through Detente you have control over all the costs and decision-making, not just the mediator's fees.
+99% of clients attend Detente mediations without divorce lawyers, even if they have them.
+Detente makes it possible for you to represent yourselves and stay entirely out of litigation and court except for a short visit when the judge signs your papers for divorce, support, and/or custody.
+That means you have control over all the costs and decision-making, not just the mediator's fees.

 Here is what you absolutely need to know before you check out our pricing below.

 More client "doing" means dramatically lower expenses all the way around.
 Mediators must have complete information to be effective.
 The cost can be reasonable or extraordinarily expensive for mediation participants to gather information that forms the basis of agreements about separate and community property assets and debts, support, retirement, and parenting plans.
-What makes the difference?
+What makes the difference in cost?
 The mediator!

 Detente mediation is early and comprehensive: Detente has perfected affordable, efficient, "self-contained" mediation that does not require couples to go through divorce lawyers first or at all unless they want to.
 Couples save tens of thousands of dollars by avoiding costly formal "discovery" used by lawyers (interrogatories, request for disclosure, request for production, request for admissions, depositions, subpoenae, and hearings).
 Detente mediators work directly with the parties during the Detente mediation process to guide them to informally gather and exchange at little to no cost the same relevant information they would provide in litigation to each other separately through their divorce lawyers.
 More importantly, the personalized interaction lets us get to know you, your family, and what you consider most important as you negotiate well-informed agreements that truly meet your family's unique needs.

 In contrast to Detente, traditional mediation usually happens close to trial and requires extensive lawyer preparation and high costs.
 A traditional mediator's information comes from the lawyers who have had extensive involvement and incurred high fees long before mediation happens.
-Traditional mediators in Texas usually separate parties into different rooms and use the damaging information and evidence each lawyer develops in the course of litigation against the other side to try to create so much fear of losing at trial that the parties would rather settle than risk it.
+Traditional mediators in Texas usually put a party and his or her lawyer into a room separate from the other party and his or her lawyer.
+The mediator goes between the rooms and uses damaging information and evidence each lawyer developed in the course of litigation against the other side to try to create so much fear of losing at trial that the parties feel compelled to settle rather than risk it.
+Unfortunately, the predictable consequence of such tactics is excalated conflict which makes it that much harder to settle in mediation and creates long term resentment.

 Unlike Detente where we have bite sized two or three hour sessions at a time, a traditional mediation is usually an eight to twelve hour marathon during which the mediator and each of the lawyers charge hourly fees.
 A traditional divorce mediator's fees in the Metroplex may range from $200 to $750 per hour.
 Each divorce lawyer may charge between $250 and $800 or more per hour.
 Using these numbers, the fees for a traditional mediator and two lawyers in an eight hour traditional mediation (not a Detente mediation) may range from $5600 to $18,800.

 Total Detente mediation costs are driven by two factors: conflict and complexity.
 Mediators' fees are billed by the hour.
-Many of Detente's mediation clients gather their information, complete negotiations, and receive a mediated divorce or custody settlement agreement for less than the initial retainer that divorce lawyers quote just to begin a case.
+Many of Detente's mediation clients gather their information, evaluate their options, complete negotiations, receive a mediated divorce or custody settlement agreement, and finish court paperwork for less than the initial retainer one divorce lawyer may quote just to get started.
+Lower conflict and complexity requires fewer hours; the opposite is also true.
+In a free consultation your mediator will estimate how long it may take you to mediate and how much it will cost for your individualized situation.

 Mediation is inevitable; save time and money by doing it first.
 Unless there is family violence, virtually without exception a judge will order you to attend mediation before giving you a trial.
 It makes sense to consider exploring paths to agreements right from the beginning, rather than waiting to mediate until just before trial after paying attorneys.
 If you are looking for a "cheap divorce" or custody agreement we are not the place.
 We're serious about quality, value, and efficiency while making sure you have enough time to be well informed and educated before you make any decisions.
-When you are ready to separate, divorce, reconcile, or work through custody, child or spousal support, or post-divorce issues with a supportive team of seasoned mediation professionals at a reasonable price, we are just a phone call or email away.
-We can also talk about using Detente even if you are already involved in litigation and/or are already scheduled to mediate with someone else.
+When you are ready to separate, divorce, reconcile, or work through custody, child or spousal support, or post-divorce issues with the availability at any time to add other professionals at a reasonable price, we are just a phone call or email away.
+Detente is available even if you are already involved in litigation and/or are already scheduled to mediate with someone else.

 We have flexibility on pricing.
 We have helped couples who are deeply in debt and considering bankruptcy, teenagers with a child, those who have millions of dollars, and everyone in between.
 We customize our services and our fees to meet each couple's and parent's individualized needs and budget.